Locations:

 Yes, you have to pay your bills, but you also have to be a functional, healthy human — so it’s worth exploring your job options.
 Maybe there’s an opening in another department, or you could be transferred to a different location.

-“Looking for a new job isn’t always a realistic immediate option,” Dr. Childs says, “but if you learn to prioritize yourself, you’ll start to get some clarity on what to do about your job.”
+“Looking for a new job isn’t always a realistic immediate option,” Dr. Childs recognizes, “but if you learn to prioritize yourself, you’ll start to get some clarity on what to do about your job.”

 Employers, take note